Live and Learn on Campus

 Living on campus means you’ll be part of the Post family.
 You’ll not only meet new roommates and friends, but there’s also a whole community of people here to help you get adjusted to campus life.

 Post University’s Campus Life is focused on creating a strong and involved community of learners.
 By living on campus, it is our sincere hope that students will fully embrace their development inside and outside the classroom.
 Living in a community can come with unique challenges, but amazing rewards of friendship, growth, and connection.
 The Office of Residence Life seeks to help students reach their full potential, by striving to foster a healthy and safe living learning community.
 The Office of Residence Life embraces diversity and promotes its vision through individual enrichment and leadership development opportunities.
 The Office of Residence Life is located on the lower level of the Leever Student Center.

-Professional Staff; Residence Directors (RD’s) and Building Coordinators (BC’s) live in and oversee all six of our residence halls in order to ensure the safety and well-being of all residents.
+Professional Staff; Community Directors (CD’s) and Community Assistants (CA’s) live in and oversee all six of our residence halls in order to ensure the safety and well-being of all residents.
 There is a professional staff member on call 24/7, in conjunction with campus security, to ensure that this safety and security is maintained at all times.